5 Fidget Toys for Compulsive Skin Picking

 1. Fidget Cube

 Usually in the form of oversized dice, a fidget cube can keep your hands busy if you are drawn to the clicking noises that come from pressing buttons.
-The repeated motion of pressing buttons comes close to emulating the action of picking at pimples.
+The repeated motion of pressing buttons comes close to emulating the action of skin picking at pimples.
 (Bubble wrap is a great alternative!)

 2. Spinner Ring